 In general, first-time GAP applicants will receive $75,000 to support their first year of GAP activities.
 Amendments to existing grants may be in any amount, although most awards will range from $75,000 to $120,000 per year.
 Requests for more than $120,000 will be considered if needs are sufficiently justified and funding is available.

 GAP grant project periods may not exceed four years.
-At the end of a four-year grant period, tribes and intertribal consortia may apply for a new GAP grant to continue environmental capacity building activities.
+At the end of a four-year grant period, tribes and intertribal consortia may apply for a new GAP grant to continue environmental capacity building and/or solid and hazardous waste program implementation activities.

 Indian tribal governments (tribes) and intertribal consortia are eligible to receive funds under this program.
 These terms are defined in 40 CFR 35.502 as follows: